 This research was conducted by the team at TalentWorks who studied the content from 100,000 job ads.
-You can read the details of the study and their methodology here.
+You can read the details of the study and its methodology here.

 “Credential Creep” is part of the problem.
 This is where employers gradually ask for more and more qualifications for roles that may or may not actually require those skills and certifications.
 (Read more about credential creep.)

 Talentworks also notes the phenomena of “Experience Inflation.”
-This is the trend of the amount of experience required to land a job steadily increasing each year.
-They estimate it at roughly 2.8 per cent per year – meaning that while currently it requires an average of three years experience to land an ‘entry-level’ job, that number will be four years in the near future.
+This trend of the amount of experience required to land a job steadily increases each year.
+They estimate it at roughly 2.8 percent per year – meaning that while currently, it requires an average of three years of experience to land an ‘entry-level’ job, that number will be four years in the near future.